Wesleyan portrait of Margot Weiss

 Margot Weiss

-A cultural anthropologist, Margot Weiss's scholarship combines queer theory, left cultural critique, and ethnographic epistemologies to explore queer sexual cultures and politics amid the contradictions of contemporary US capitalism.
-Her major research projects include: the gendered, racialized, and class dynamics of BDSM in the San Francisco Bay Area; the politics of left intellectuals in the neoliberal US academy; and the knowledge practices of queer/left activists in New York, Chicago, and Montreal.
-She is the author of the award-winning ethnography Techniques of Pleasure: BDSM and the Circuits of Sexuality (Duke University Press, 2011), winner of the Ruth Benedict Book Prize and a finalist for the Lambda Literary Award in LGBT Studies, and editor of Queer Then and Now: The David R. Kessler Lectures, 2002-2020 (The Feminist Press, 2023) and Unsettling Queer Anthropology: Foundations, Reorientations, and Departures (Duke University Press, 2024).
-She has published articles in a wide range of anthropology, queer studies, and American studies journals, including GLQ, American Quarterly, Cultural Anthropology, New Labor Forum, Sexualities, American Anthropologist, and Feminist Anthropology
+Her scholarship brings together queer theory and anthropology to understand the contradictory relationships between queer sexual cultures/politics and contemporary US capitalism.
+Her books include Techniques of Pleasure: BDSM and the Circuits of Sexuality (Duke University Press, 2011), which won the Ruth Benedict Book Prize and was a finalist for the Lambda Literary Award in LGBT Studies; Queer Then and Now: The David R. Kessler Lectures, 2002-2020 (The Feminist Press, 2023); and Unsettling Queer Anthropology: Foundations, Reorientations, and Departures (Duke University Press, 2024).
+She has published over 20 articles and essays in a range of anthropology, queer studies, and American studies journals, including GLQ, American Quarterly, Cultural Anthropology, New Labor Forum, Sexualities, American Anthropologist, and Feminist Anthropology.
+Currently, she is writing a book about the politics of institutional knowledge production and the place of desire in queer/left activism.

 Professor Weiss has taught at Wesleyan University since 2008.
 She established the clusters in Disability Studies (in 2010) and Queer Studies (in 2013), and she chairs the GLASS Prize, awarded yearly for the best undergraduate research and writing in queer, trans, LGBT, or sexuality studies.
 She offers courses in queer theory, the anthropology of sexuality and gender, ethnographic methods, and social theory.
 Recent courses include: “Global Queer Studies,” “Theory in Anthropology: Anthropology of Affect,” “Queer Theories,” “Social Movements Lab,” “Crafting Ethnography," “Sex, Money, and Power,” “Reading Ethnography: Toward an Otherwise Anthropology,” and “Politics of the Body,” a course she taught simultaneously on Wesleyan’s campus and at York Correctional Institute in Niantic, CT.